nguyenhaison99/udacity-capstone-project/README.md

 - In the browser, open a new tab and hit link as `http://<DNS_NAME>:8000/`.
 It will show the capstone project website.
 - Approve the pipeline to proceed to next stage
 - Once the pipeline is complete, service will be pointing to pods that has label as `app=green`

+WARNINGS: Why do the project, you may encounter:
+1. Jenkins could not find ~/.kube/config ==> Provide a GLOBAL ENV
+2. The IAM ROLE created the cluster is not used when using `kubectl apply` ==> [How to fix](https://stackoverflow.com/questions/50791303/kubectl-error-you-must-be-logged-in-to-the-server-unauthorized-when-accessing?fbclid=IwAR20CgssgeOpkRAsJYCOfBir0vYw6nfr79_eS2u00Ny9SwYosP2HOHfZNdw)